idkjs/converting-js-to-reason-tutorial/README.md

 amplify push
 ```

-7. Then you can run it by:
+7. Then you can run it to make sure it works:
 ```sh
 gatsby develop
 ```